 - Untick the option Enable Nexthink Cloud Intelligence.
 Please read the OFFICIAL DOCUMENTATION for more details.

 Customers that disable Cloud Intelligence cannot benefit from the insights and benchmarking data associated to the program.

 The Nexthink Enhance module complements the data that is directly retrieved by the Collector from the devices of the end users with additional compliance and risk information about binary and domain objects.

 To that end, Nexthink Enhance collects information about the following objects from the deployed Engines:

 In return, Nexthink Enhance adds compliance and risk info to binaries and domains objects in the Engine database by updating the following fields:

 - Threat level: Dangerousness of executing the binary.
 There are four threat levels defined: none, low, intermediate or high.
 Binaries unknown to Enhance receive a - as threat level.

 - Application Category: The type of application to which the binary belongs.
 Possible values are Email, Browser, Antivirus, Multimedia, etc.

 - Reputation: The confidence with which employees can navigate the web domain without receiving malicious content.
 The following levels of reputation are defined: trustworthy, low risk, moderate risk and high risk.
-Domains unknown to the Application Library display a dash sign (-) as reputation.
+Domains unknown to Enhance display a dash sign (-) as reputation.

 - Domain category: The main type of online content offered by the servers behind the domain.
 Possible values are Social, VoIP, News and information, Search engines and portals, etc.